5 Pinterest Analytics Tools to Maximize Your Pinterest Marketing Campaign

 Make sure you also check out the Top 15 Instagram Tools Every Marketer Should Use.

 Once you’ve got your analytics tool taken care of, make sure to add a Pinterest widget to your business website to increase engagement and let people know that you actually have a Pinterest account.

+You can even use a widget tool to make adding it to the HTML of your page a lot easier.
 With your Pinterest button in place and your analytics tools setup, you’ll be well prepared to leverage the popularity and rising relevancy of Pinterest as part of your social media campaign.